Buying Your First Home with a VA Loan: Getting Started

 Because VA loans are backed by the government, U.S. taxpayers provide the funding for them.
 The VA funding fee helps lower the cost of the loan to taxpayers.
 Most VA borrowers will pay a funding fee based on the total loan amount, type of loan, down payment amount, and whether it’s their first VA loan.
 Some military members are exempt from this fee.

-As a first-time VA home buyer, you can anticipate the funding fee will be 2.3 percent of your total loan amount.
+As a first-time VA home buyer, you can anticipate the funding fee will be anywhere from 1.25 percent to 2.15 percent of your total loan amount.
 If that sounds high, you may be able to roll it into the loan instead of paying it up front.
 Just remember that option will cost you more overall.

 The good news: VA borrowers have options available that can significantly reduce the loan’s upfront costs.
 Frequently, the down payment is waived, fees normally paid at closing can be rolled into the loan, and some costs can be negotiated for the seller to pay.